2026-03-01

 - Onboarding friction: New projects took days to set up CI/CD because there was no standard template, and the tribal knowledge lived in Slack threads.

-We needed a platform that would give teams a "golden path" for CI/CD while preserving the flexibility to customize when necessary.
+The goal: a platform that gives teams a “golden path” for CI/CD while preserving the flexibility to customize when necessary.

 Note: A “golden path” is a well-supported, opinionated default.
 Teams can deviate, but the supported path should cover 80%+ of use cases with minimal configuration.